Every project needs a plan. But sometimes, even the best, most carefully drafted plans need to change.

 So it’s no surprise that organizations are moving in this direction.
 As they do, they need a release planning process that fits the agile framework.

-Another purpose of release planning is that audiences (from customers to executives) can see ongoing results and enjoy ongoing product improvements.
+Another purpose of release planning is that audiences (from customers to executives) can see ongoing results, enjoy ongoing product improvements, and achieve higher new feature adoption.
 This is a massive advantage in the competitive world of software and tech services.

 4 steps for building an agile release plan